kastre3381/AO-projekt/README.md

 ## App Functionalities

 ### Image Upload:
-  - Users can upload an image by clicking on the designated upload button.
+  - Users can upload an image by clicking on the designated "Load Image" button.
   - A file dialog will prompt the user to select an image file.
   - User can choose only .png files